Ageratina adenophora

-Ageratina adenophora (synonym Eupatorium adenophorum), commonly known as Crofton weed, is a species of flowering plant in the family Asteraceae native to Mexico and Central America.
+Ageratina adenophora (synonym Eupatorium adenophorum), commonly known as Crofton weed, is a species of flowering plant in the family Asteraceae native to Mexico.
 Originally grown as an ornamental plant, it has become invasive into farmland and bushland worldwide.
-It is toxic to horses, who develop a respiratory disease known as Numinbah Horse Sickness after eating it.
+It is toxic to horses, which develop a respiratory disease known as Numinbah horse sickness after eating it.

 Taxonomy

 Ageratina adenophora is known by many common names, including eupatory, sticky eupatorium, sticky snakeroot, thoroughwort, and Mexican devil.

 Description

 Ageratina adenophora is a perennial herbaceous shrub that may grow to 1 or 2 m high.
 It has opposite trowel-shaped serrated leaves that are 6–10 cm long by 3–6 cm in width.
 The small compound flowers occur in late spring and summer, and are found in clusters at the end of branches.
 Each flowerhead is up to 0.5 cm in the diameter and creamy white.
 Each small flower is followed by a small brown seed with a white feathery "parachute" that can be dispersed by the wind similar to a dandelion.